-Four Cheese Manicotti is a wonderful dish to make for company, or even to make ahead, and reheat for later.
-Cheese and meat fill large manicotti shells.
+Four Cheese Manicotti is a wonderful dish to make for company or even to make ahead and reheat for later.
+A blend of four types of cheese is stuffed in large manicotti shells and baked with a rich meat sauce.
 Enjoy this classic Italian dish anytime.

 Flavorful Sauce Is The Key

 What makes a really good pasta dish?
 It is the sauce.
 This sauce will need to simmer slowly on the stove.
 While it does the flavors will marry, and you will have some of the best cheese manicotti you have ever tasted.
 This recipe is unique because in addition to tomatoes, you will also add dry Sherry and vodka to the sauce.
 The sauce is so good you will want to make the sauce again and again.

 Cheese Manicotti Filling

 What makes this cheese manicotti so special is the variety of cheese in this dish.
 Parmesan, Mozzarella, Ricotta, and Italian Blend cheese all make a wonderfully balanced dish that is not to be forgotten.

 In addition to stuffing the shells full of cheese, you could swap out half of the Italian blend cheese for Fontina.
 You may also want to consider spicing up the sauce with a small touch of red pepper flakes if you like your sauce spicy.

 Make Ahead and Reheat Later

 Want to make this ahead of time, and thaw out later?
 Simply make the manicotti, wrap the pan with plenty of foil and plastic wrap.
 When you are ready to heat it up, it will take about 1 hour at 350 degrees for you to enjoy.

 Want more Italian Inspired recipes?
 Check out these can’t miss recipes